Write your book in Reedsy Studio. Try the beloved writing app for free today.

 In this brief exchange, we see through the awkward, stop-start flow of conversation how Rabbit lacks social graces and awareness and (in the ensuing dialogue) reveals he has a crush on Sam's mother.

-Another useful way to use indirect characterization is to give an involved narrator (a narrator who is also a character in the story) a personality-filled voice.
+Another useful way to use indirect characterization is to give an involved narrator (i.e., a narrator who is also a character in the story) a personality-filled voice.

-In the above example of characterization via dialogue, for example, Sam's asides to the reader ('Well, now you know' and 'See what I mean about Rabbit being thick?') create the sense of a streetwise, slightly jaded teenaged voice.
+In the above example of characterization via dialogue, for example, Sam makes an aside to the reader ('Well, now you know' and 'See what I mean about Rabbit being thick?'), which creates the sense of a streetwise, slightly jaded teenaged voice.

-Think of ways to inject characters' personalities into their narration.
-What subjects do they obsess over (it's clear Sam loves skating from the first few pages of Slam)?
-How do they see others (Sam appears fairly dismissive and a little cocky, from referring to his mom's 'rubbish' boyfriend to his blunt description of Rabbit as 'thick').
+Think of similar ways you can inject characters' personalities into their narration.
+What subjects do they obsess over?
+(For example, it's clear Sam loves skating from the first few pages of Slam.)
+How do they see others?
+(Sam appears dismissive and a little cocky, from referring to his mom's 'rubbish' boyfriend to his description of Rabbit as 'thick'.)

-Use language in narration your character would use based on demographic details such as age, cultural background or class identity.
+Depending on the POV of your narration — close third person perspective or first person perspective, for instance — you can use language your character would use based on demographic details such as age, cultural background, or class identity.

-The casual, clipped language Sam uses in the example above suggests the awkward and 'too cool' qualities of a teenaged boy.
+Case in point: the casual, clipped language Sam uses in the example above suggests the 'too cool for school' attitude of a teenaged boy.

-To really understand the uses of direct and indirect characterization (and how to blend to two to show and tell, describe and imply), look for examples in books.
+To really understand the uses of direct and indirect characterization — and how to blend the two to show and tell, describe and imply — look for even more examples in books!

-You could even write out the descriptions you love, to create your own guide to dip into whenever you're creating characters.
+You could even write out the descriptions you love, noting down what is direct, what is indirect, and what the effect is to create your own reference guide for character development.

 Comments